ymtszw/hipchat_swagger/README.md

 Currently in development.
 Gradually hand-exported from [official HipChat API documentations](https://www.hipchat.com/docs/apiv2).

+APIs other than extension related ones are mostly included already.

 My intention is to use this Swagger interpreted API specs to generate HipChat client library for languages I am using (especially [Elixir](http://elixir-lang.org/)).